Superman/Batman: Public Enemies

-Superman/Batman: Public Enemies is a 2009 American animated superhero film based on the DC Comics story arc "Public Enemies" in the Superman/Batman comic book series, written by Jeph Loeb and Ed McGuinness, which focused on Superman and Batman teaming up to prevent a meteorite from striking Earth, and taking down Lex Luthor, who has been elected President of the United States.
-Directed by Sam Liu and released by Warner Bros.
+Superman/Batman: Public Enemies is a 2009 American animated superhero film based on the DC Comics story arc "Public Enemies" in the Superman/Batman comic book series, written by Jeph Loeb and drawn by Ed McGuinness, which focused on Superman and Batman teaming up to prevent a meteorite from striking Earth, and taking down Lex Luthor, who has been elected President of the United States.
+Directed by Sam Liu, it is the sixth film of the DC Universe Animated Original Movies.
+The film received generally positive reviews upon release.
+Additionally, Tim Daly, Kevin Conroy, Clancy Brown, and CCH Pounder reprise their respective roles from the DC Animated Universe as Superman, Batman, Lex Luthor, and Amanda Waller.

+The film was released by Warner Bros.
 Animation on September 29, 2009.
-It is the sixth film of the DC Universe Animated Original Movies.
-The film received generally positive reviews upon release.
-Tim Daly from Superman: The Animated Series and Kevin Conroy Batman: The Animated Series returned.

 Plot

-Lex Luthor has been elected President of the United States during a severe nationwide economic depression.
-Under his leadership, the economy begins to thrive, and he assembles a force of government-employed superheroes consisting of Captain Atom, Katana, Black Lightning, Power Girl, Starfire, and Major Force.
-Despite Power Girl's enthusiasm about the peace and stability and Captain Atom's loyalty to the government, Superman and Batman maintain their distrust toward Luthor.
+Lex Luthor is elected President during a severe nationwide economic depression.
+Under his leadership, the economy begins to thrive, and he assembles a group of government-employed superheroes consisting of Captain Atom, Katana, Black Lightning, Power Girl, Starfire, and Major Force.
+Despite Power Girl's enthusiasm about the peace and stability and Atom's loyalty to the government, Superman and Batman maintain their distrust toward Luthor.

 The United States government discovers a massive Kryptonite meteor hurtling toward Earth.
 Instead of asking superheroes for aid, Luthor decides to destroy it with nuclear missiles.
-Luthor arranges a meeting with Superman in Gotham City under the pretense of a truce, only to result in a battle with the hired Metallo against Superman and Batman, in which Metallo manages to injure them both before an unknown assailant kills Metallo.
+Luthor arranges a meeting with Superman in Gotham City under the pretense of a truce, only to result in a battle with the hired Metallo against Superman and Batman, in which Metallo manages to injure them both before an unknown assailant kills him.
 On national television, Luthor pins Metallo's murder on Superman, using altered footage of their battle to implicate him as well as a baseless claim that Kryptonite radiation can affect Superman's judgment, then places a billion-dollar bounty on Superman.

 Batman and Superman break into S.T.A.R.
-Labs seeking information on the meteor and finding Metallo's remains; they realize that a radioactive energy blast is what killed him, and it was made to look like Superman's heat vision.
+Labs seeking information on the meteor, and find Metallo's remains; they realize that a radioactive energy blast killed him, and it was made to look like Superman's heat vision.
 An army of villains looking to collect the bounty attacks them.
 Superman and Batman easily overpower most of the villains while Captain Atom defeats the rest with a giant energy blast.
 All of Luthor's superhero team except Power Girl, whose loyalties are divided, attempt to capture the heroic duo until Superman creates a twister using his super-speed, and the two heroes escape with Power Girl.